What Parents Need to Know About Twitch

 Talking to Your Kids About Twitch

-Parents and caregivers should nurture an open and ongoing dialogue with their kids about the content they consume online – including Twitch streams.
+At this point we’ve mentioned it several times, but the most powerful tool in your parenting tool belt is establishing ongoing and open dialogue with your kids about all of the content they consume online – including Twitch streams.
 It’s important to know who your kids’ favorite streamers are and why, so you can gain a better understanding of what your kids may experience.

 With this information you can take some time to watch streams yourself to see why your kids are drawn to these personalities.
-In some cases, you may find that the content created by your kids’ favorite personalities are not quite appropriate, leaving the door open to a conversation about what is and is not permitted.
+In some cases, you may find that the content created by your kids’ favorite personalities are not quite appropriate, leaving the door open to explaining what is and is not permitted, and why.
 However, it’s just as likely that you’re entertained by it, too… and it may even turn into something you can enjoy as a family or motivate you to try playing the game being streamed!